1956 United States Senate election in Illinois

 The 1956 United States Senate election in Illinois was held on November 6, 1956 to elect one of Illinois's members to the United States Senate.
 Incumbent Republican U.S. Senator Everett Dirksen won reelection to a second term.

-Election information
+Background

 The primaries and general election coincided with those for federal offices (President and House) and state elections.

 Primaries were held on April 10.

-Turnout

 Turnout in the primary elections was 26.26%, with a total of 1,307,357 votes cast.

 Turnout during the general election was 81.74%, with 4,264,830 votes cast.